geozeke/familytree/README.md

 ## Updating Family Data

-When you update your family tree, start by purging the old data using:
+When you update your family tree and you want to publish an updated website, start by purging the old data using:

 ```shell
 cd ~/familytree